-Check your language binding and see whether it already supports ZeroMQ v4.0.
-We recommend this release to anyone developing new applications with ZeroMQ who needs strong encryption.
-The encryption mechanisms in ZeroMQ v4.0 are however considered experimental.
-Release 4.0.4 is network-compatible with stable releases 3.2 and 2.2.
+Check your language binding and see whether it already supports ZeroMQ v4.x.
+We recommend this release to anyone developing new applications with ZeroMQ.
+All 4.x releases aim for compatibility with stable releases back to 2.2.0.

+Our goal is that the development master is almost perfect, all the time.
 You can get the latest development master at any time via git.
 If you're developing new apps, we recommend you test against the master regularly.
-On Linux or OS/X, run ./autogen.sh after cloning this repository.

 To build on UNIX-like systems

 If you have free choice, the most comfortable OS for developing with ZeroMQ is probably Ubuntu.

 - Make sure that libtool, pkg-config, build-essential, autoconf, and automake are installed.

 - Check whether uuid-dev package, uuid/e2fsprogs RPM or equivalent on your system is installed.